Is it worth using an editor?

 I won't lie.
 I usually have to take a deep breath and consider each edit carefully and objectively.
 Which should I accept?
 Which should I defend?
 And which could go either way?
 It’s a process, and if you trust the editor (or you’ve worked with them before), those choices are easier to make.

-But there’s one thing I know: using an editor can have a profound effect on your craft, mindset and professional journey.
-Here are six ways you benefit from working with an editor.
+But there’s one thing I know: being edited has had a profound effect on my craft, mindset and professional journey.
+Here's why it's worth using an editor:

-An editor will highlight your strengths and weaknesses.
+Greater self-awareness: An editor will highlight your strengths and weaknesses.
 A knack for punchy intros?
 Too many filler words?
-A fondness for passive voice?
 You’ll develop a deeper awareness of your writing (and any blind spots) so you can leverage or temper those traits in the future.

-Working with an editor is like a gym routine.
-It can be painful at first, but it gets easier with practice.
-Whenever your work is edited (particularly if you're open to the process), you grow and evolve as a writer, making you more flexible and receptive to feedback.
+Resilience: Working with an editor is like a tough gym routine.
+It's painful at first, but it gets easier with practice.
+Whenever your work is edited (particularly if you're open to the process), you grow and evolve as a writer, making you more receptive to feedback.
 If you want to know more about the process, see What to expect when you work with a book editor.

-Over time, partnering with a trusted editor can improve the quality, volume and impact of your writing.
+Professional growth and recognition: Over time, partnering with an editor can improve the quality, volume and impact of your writing.
 This means more opportunities for publication, business growth, speaking engagements and even awards.

 Takeaways: Is it worth using an editor?

 You may hire an editor to check for typos and misspellings, but that’s only a fraction of what they do.
-In addition to bolstering your confidence and resilience, they can also level up your writing, save you time and facilitate professional growth.
-Not too shabby, right?
+In addition to sharpening your message, they bolster your confidence, save you time and help you build the recognition you deserve.
+Not a bad investment, right?

 So if your book is ready for editing, I’d love to help.
 Send me a brief and a sample from the middle of your book.
 I’ll quote you on the project and, if requested, provide a sample edit for A$50.